KimbleKe/AlgorithmsAndCodingChallenges/CodingChallengeSolutions/FrogRiverOne/readme.md

+Problem: find the earliest time when a frog can jump to the other side of a river.

 Problem Statement
 A small frog wants to get to the other side of a river.
 The frog is initially located at position 0 and wants to reach position X. Leaves fall from a tree onto the river at different positions.
 Given array A where A[K] represents the position where one leaf falls at time K, find the earliest time when the frog can jump from position 0 to position X.